Ernst Kaltenbrunner: Arrest

 On 12 May 1945 Kaltenbrunner was apprehended along with his adjutant, Arthur Scheidler, and two SS guards in a remote cabin at the top of the Totes Gebirge mountains near Altaussee, Austria, by a search party initiated by the 80th Infantry Division, Third U.S. Army.
 Information had been gained from Johann Brandauer, the assistant burgermeister of Altaussee, that the party was hiding out with false papers in the cabin.
 This was supported by an eyewitness sighting by the Altaussee mountain ranger five days earlier.
-Special Agent Robert E. Matteson from the C.I.C.
-Detachment organized and led a patrol consisting of Brandauer, four ex-Wehrmacht soldiers, and a squad of US soldiers to effect the arrest.
+Special Agent Robert E. Matteson from the U.S. Army's Counterintelligence Corps Detachment organized and led a patrol consisting of Brandauer, four ex-Wehrmacht soldiers, and a squad of U.S. soldiers to effect the arrest.
 The party climbed over mountainous and glacial terrain for six hours in darkness before arriving at the cabin.
 After a short standoff, all four men exited the cabin and surrendered without a shot fired.
 Kaltenbrunner claimed to be a doctor and offered a false name.
 However, upon their arrival back to town his last mistress, Countess Gisela von Westarp, and the wife (Iris) of his adjutant Arthur Scheidler chanced to spot the men being led away; the ladies called out to both men and embraced them.
-This action resulted in their identification and arrest by US troops.
+This action resulted in their identification and arrest by U.S. troops.

 In 2001, Ernst Kaltenbrunner's personal Nazi security seal was found in an Alpine lake in Styria, Austria, 56 years after he had thrown it away to hide his identity.
 The seal was recovered by a Dutch citizen on holiday.
 The seal has the words "Chef der Sicherheitspolizei und des SD" (Chief of the Security Police and SD) engraved on it.
 Experts have examined the seal and believe it was discarded in the final days of the European war in May 1945.